-Sigma Xi, The Scientific Research Society, is nonprofit membership society of approximately 60,000 scientists and engineers who were elected to the Society because of their research achievements or potential.
+Sigma Xi, The Scientific Research Society, is nonprofit membership society scientists and engineers who were elected to the Society because of their research achievements or potential.
 Founded in 1886, Sigma Xi has more than 500 chapters at universities and colleges, government laboratories and industry research centers.

-- Research aptitude specified for election in pure or applied science must be evidenced by independent investigation ordinarily resulting in a written report membership is offered to encourage young investigators with promise to continue careers in research.
+Research aptitude specified for election [in pure or applied science] must be evidenced by independent investigation ordinarily resulting in a written report [for instance, a published paper}.
+Associate membership is offered to encourage young investigators with promise to continue careers in research.
 In making the nomination, the nominator must attest to the nominee's potential for future promotion to Member.

-- Clear intention of going further in a research environment, e.g. graduate school.
+2. a clear intention of going further in a research environment (e.g. graduate school or industrial lab).

-Exceptions to the criteria noted above will be considered.
+Exceptions to the criteria will be considered.
 In such case, the membership committee expects the nominating faculty member to present a strong case on the student's behalf.